tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 * [dashboard_webapps.ipynb](Activities/07-Ins_Dashboard_Webapps/Unsolved/dashboard_webapps.ipynb)

-Go to the slideshow [[open section ]] , and communicate the following:
+Go to the slideshow, navigate to the dashboards as web applications section, and communicate the following:

 * One of the advantages of using Panel for dashboarding is that Panel dashboards can be deployed as web apps: dashboard applications that are accessible over the internet, rather than just in a Jupyter notebook.
 This means that any Jupyter notebook containing a Panel object can be deployed as its own independent **web app**.